Vegan Chili (Slow Cooker)

 A full printable version of this recipe with ingredient measurements is available at the bottom of this post.

-Step 1 – In a large skillet, add the olive oil, onion, bell pepper, garlic, parsley, and jalapeño peppers.
+Step 1 – In a large skillet, heat the olive oil over medium heat.
+Add the onion, bell pepper, garlic, parsley, and jalapeño peppers.
 Cook over medium heat, stirring occasionally, until the onions are soft and fragrant (about 5 minutes).

-Step 2 – Add the faux ground beef, break it up with a wooden spoon, and cook for an additional 5 minutes until it has cooked through.
+Step 2 – Add the faux ground beef, break it up with a wooden spoon, and cook for an additional 5 minutes, until cooked through.

 Step 3 – Sprinkle the veggies and vegan meat with the spices (chili powder, cumin, sugar, oregano, salt, pepper, and cayenne pepper).
 Stir until combined.